cjratcliff/ml-compiled/docs/computer_vision.rst

 ________
 Regularization method that masks a random square region of the image, replacing it with grey.

-Was used to get new state of the art methods on the CIFAR-10, CIFAR-100 and SVHN datasets (DeVries and Taylor, 2017).
+Was used to get state of the art results on the CIFAR-10, CIFAR-100 and SVHN datasets.

 | **Proposed in**
 | `Improved Regularization of Convolutional Neural Networks with Cutout, DeVries and Taylor (2017) <https://arxiv.org/pdf/1708.04552.pdf>`_